ProjetPP/projetpp.github.io/about.md

 This project has begun as a student project at the [École Normale Supérieure de Lyon](http://www.ens-lyon.fr/DI/?lang=en).

-This project was done by seven student of the a first year of the theoretical computer science master:
+It is run by seven students of the a first year of the theoretical computer science master:

 * [Raphaël Charrondière](https://github.com/rcharron)
 * [Marc Chevalier](https://github.com/s-i-newton)